shelleywong/CSCI567-Course-Materials/Assignments/Project.md

 ## <a name="options">Final Project Options</a>

 For this project there are two different options for the type of project you can pursue.
 If you have general questions about either of these project options please ask.
-Remember that in any case, your project needs to leverage the fact it is on a device with access to internet, camera, or location services.
+Remember that in any case, your project needs to both:
+* Leverage the fact it is on a device with internet connectivity
+  * You must send and/or receive data from an internet-based source such as the Firebase database (Cloud Firestore) or an API.
+* Use the camera and/or location services on the device
+  * If you are planning on using the camera, remember that the gallery or the ability to access files is not the same as using the camera.

 * **New Project**
   * With this option, you will create and work on a project you/your partner come up with.
 If working with a partner, you will want to make sure you both are doing enough for it to be a good project, while at the same time making sure you are not trying to do too much.
 This is where the project proposal will be extremely important and helpful.